StepanSS/python_to_gsheet/README.md

 This repo allow do manipulaition with Google Sheets from Python

-Load requred lib:
+Load required lib:
-	- pip install -r requerements.txt
+	- `pip install -r requerements.txt`